Operation Brother Sam: Discovery

 After the coup, some evidence of an American military operation emerged.
-Brazillinist Thomas Skidmore mentioned in an article at the time that Brazilian conspirators requested material support from American diplomats.
+Brazilianist Thomas Skidmore mentioned in an article at the time that Brazilian conspirators requested material support from American diplomats.
 Four years later, during an interview by Carlos Lacerda on the television program Firing Line, a sailor in the audience stated that at the time his ship was ordered to follow to Brazil.
 Some conspirators also made mention of it, such as Mourão Filho, who admitted knowing about the possible approach of a squadron.
-However, Lincoln Gordon and Vernon Walters denied that there was more than veiled monitoring of events.
+However, Lincoln Gordon and Vernon Walters denied there was anything more than veiled monitoring of events.

 In the words of Elio Gaspari, "the American fleet was only sighted twelve years later".
 The operation came to light through historian Phyllis R. Parker.
 As part of her master's program, begun in 1974, she accessed newly released documents at the Lyndon B. Johnson Library.
-With Gordon's own help interpreting the documents, she found events missing from the history books of Skidmore and John W. F. Dulles and in contradiction with the official version of American officials.
+With Gordon's own help interpreting the documents, she found events missing from the history books of Skidmore and John W. F. Dulles and in contradiction to the official version of American officials.
 Journalist Marcos Sá Corrêa also examined the documents and published articles in Jornal do Brasil, which were later included in the book 1964 visto e comentado pela Casa Branca ("1964 seen and commented by the White House").
+On the 40th and 50th anniversaries of the coup in 2004 and 2014, the National Security Archive published additional records on the operation itself and American policy on Brazil in the previous two years.